- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 If you’re not happy with the program you’ve chosen once treatment has started, there are still a few steps you can take.

-First, talk to the staff at the center about your concerns.
+First, talk to the center’s staff about your concerns.
 Be specific about your worries.
-In many cases, the staff may be able to help you improve the situation without having to change treatment programs.
+The staff can often help you improve your situation without changing treatment programs.

-If your concerns are not met or you continue to experience difficulty after speaking with the staff, you can consider requesting a transfer to another center.
+If you are not satisfied with the staff’s response or continue to experience difficulty after speaking with them, you can consider requesting a transfer to another center.

-It’s important to note that this can be a lengthy and laborious process.
-It will likely involve a lot of time speaking with the insurance company, speaking with the center you’re leaving, speaking with the new center you want to join, and possibly speaking with doctors, in order to ensure everyone is on the same page and you have everything you need to move forward.
+It’s important to note that this can be lengthy and laborious.
+It will likely involve a lot of time speaking with the insurance company, the center you’re leaving, the new center you want to join, and possibly doctors to ensure everyone is on the same page and you have everything you need to move forward.

 If you’re unhappy but not sure you want to deal with a transfer, a support system like a therapist or support group outside the treatment center can also help you cope.
 On top of offering support for your eating disorder experience, they can help support you through the difficulty you’re experiencing in treatment.